Cryptal-Clear/eSenSei/README.md

 eTousan is a Cyber Parental Control tool, that we developed as a part of the Gurugram Police Cyber Security Summer Internship 2020.

-The tool basically has two primary modules we have are:
+The tool basically has two primary modules:

 **Module 1: Reconnaissance using OSINT Framework by Web Scraping**